colleenobrien3/practice/README.md

 ## Next Steps

-I did not have time to make it completely bug-free, so here are a few bits of logic I still need to implement:
+I did not have time to make the game completely bug-free, so here are a few bits of logic I still need to implement:

 - Add logic to handle 'Farkles' to the dice rolling function
 - Add logic for ending the game when a player reaches the correct score